-The operation was carried out after the CIA agents have acknowledged the al-Baghdadi’s possible whereabout.
-In coordination with Joint Special Operations Command, commonly known as JSOC, they have coordinated the raid which resulted in the death of al-Baghdadi.
+The operation was carried out after the CIA agents acknowledged al-Baghdadi’s possible whereabouts.
+In coordination with Joint Special Operations Command, commonly known as JSOC, they coordinated the raid, which resulted in the death of al-Baghdadi.
 In addition to Delta Force, participating units under JSOC included the 160th Special Operations Aviation Regiment (Airborne)—also known as “Night Stalkers”—and operators from the CIA’s Special Activities Division, which recruits heavily from former JSOC Special Mission Units.
 The operation ended a nearly 5-year search for al-Baghdadi since he announced the Islamic State califate in Mosul’s great mosque in April 2014.

 At least 8 U.S. military helicopters with operators onboard have flown to Syria’s northwestern Idlib province, where the CIA agents have located al-Baghdadi.
 The al-Baghdadi was the target of the top-secret operation in the last bastion of the country’s Islamist-dominated opposition, a faction that has clashed with ISIS in recent years.
 The operators blew up the holes to enter the compound because the doors were bobby trapped.